hekmon/tpcontrol/README.md

 For everything you want.
 But in my case, I developped this package for a specific need : to keep in check API requests on an external service.

-Usually with external/public API, you have to maintain a maximal throughput in order to not get your API key or account banned (temporarily or permanently).
+Usually with external/public API, you have to maintain a maximal throughput in order to avoid getting your key or account banned (temporarily or permanently).
 By spawning a TPScheduler and setting the throughput you need, you will be assured that every worker asking the scheduler if it can start will only begin when the defined throughput allows it.

 Also, when your service is becoming big, you might have severals differents process each with different priority making all several requests in parallel.
 TPControl offer priority queues management in order to maintain your throughput in any case but by unlocking more important workers first.